-Solar panels can produce electricity wherever the sun is shining.
-As electric cars continue to increase in popularity, some companies have begun exploring the possibility of integrating solar panels directly into cars to provide power on the go.
-In this article, we’ll take a look at how feasible solar panel cars actually are, and if you should consider buying one once they’re available.
+Solar panels produce electricity wherever and whenever the sun is shining.
+As electric cars continue to increase in popularity, it only makes sense that some companies have begun exploring the possibility of integrating solar panels directly into cars to provide power on the go.
+Imagine how much further you could drive in your electric vehicle (EV) if it was charging its battery with solar panels while you were driving!
+In this article, we’ll take a look at how feasible solar panel cars actually are, and if you’ll be able to buy one anytime soon.

 Unfortunately, solar panel cars face some significant barriers to becoming a reality for car shoppers.
-First, the amount of energy that can be produced by a car with solar panels on it is likely not near enough to power the entire car.
-Given that solar panels convert sunlight to usable electricity just around 20 percent at the upper end, a car covered in solar cells might be able to produce enough energy each day to power an electric car for about 20 to 25 miles.
-That’s assuming a full day’s worth of sunlight, no clouds, no dust blocking the solar cells, and perfectly oriented solar cells on the car.
+First, the amount of energy that can be produced by a car with solar panels on it is likely not nearly enough to power the entire car.
+Given that solar panels convert sunlight to usable electricity just around 20 percent at the upper end, a car covered in solar cells might be able to produce enough energy each day to power an electric car for about 20 to 25 miles – and that’s assuming a full day’s worth of sunlight, no clouds, no dust blocking the solar cells, and perfectly oriented solar cells on the car.

-However, this doesn’t mean that solar panel cars are a completely obscure idea.
+However, this doesn’t mean that solar panel cars are completely out of the question.
 For drivers in sunny states with short commutes, solar cells integrated into cars could be a way to get a few extra miles of driving on the sun’s power alone.
 Time will tell, as there are hardly any companies currently investing in solar panel cars.

 If solar panel cars could become effective and efficient, the technology would work in a similar way to a home solar panel installation.
 Just like home solar panels are usually rooftop-mounted, a solar panel car has solar cells installed on the exterior of the car where the sun’s rays hit.
 These solar cells convert sunlight to electricity that can then be used to recharge an electric vehicle battery, similar to how home solar panels provide electricity for home appliances like televisions and refrigerators.